dmentipl/plonk/README.md

 Usage
 -----

-Plonk requires Phantom output to be in HDF5 format.
-See the Phantom wiki for more information: https://bitbucket.org/danielprice/phantom/wiki/Home.
+Plonk requires Phantom output to be in HDF format.

+*You can convert old dumps to HDF.* See the Phantom wiki for more information (https://bitbucket.org/danielprice/phantom/wiki).

 ### Basic usage